 On Wednesday, May 13th, 2020, Town Administrator Steven Contente signed Executive Order 20-09, permitting the temporary expansion of outdoor dining.
 Click here to learn more.
 Read on...

 On Monday, May 11th, 2020, the Town of Bristol announced the reopening of Town Hall.
 Read on...

 On Monday, April 27th, 2020, Bristol announced a new microenterprise grant program to support small businesses in town.
 Click here to read the full press release.
 Read on...

-Governor Gina M. Raimondo and Nicole Alexander-Scott, MD, MPH, the Director of the Rhode Island Department of Health (RIDOH) provided an update on Rhode Island's response to the coronavirus disease 2019 (COVID-19) crisis. • State Beaches: East...
+Governor Gina M. Raimondo and Nicole Alexander-Scott, MD, MPH, the Director of the Rhode Island Department of Health (RIDOH) provided details today on the state's response to COVID-19.
+After announcing that Rhode Island will move into Phase 3 on...